20: Why and How?

 How are we to begin to get these scores to work differently and variously?

-The main requirement is to ditch the composer- and work-centred belief system (chapters 1–6), and to teach creativity and improvisation (chapter 7).
+The main requirement is to ditch the composer- and work-centred belief system (chapters 1–6), which means not looking to them for permission, and instead to teach creativity and improvisation (chapter 7).
 While this still creates hostility amongst gatekeepers (inside and beyond the conservatory) we need to provide safe spaces for students to experiment (on this see Hill 2018, 177–82), not just soundproof rooms in conservatoire corners, but safe spaces where musicians can come together from far and wide, spaces such as summer schools and festivals for alternative performances, where ideas can be exchanged and developed enjoyably with encouragement, leading to a chance to share the results.
 There are enough young professionals and advanced students keen to develop new approaches for such events to be popular and productive, now, I think.
 (It would be good to hear from people who’d like to do this.)

 On the broader stage we need to start to treat concert-going like theatre-going, and treat performing somewhat more like acting in the sense that a performance of a canonical score begins to involve asking what else its notes might do, and what we can learn from them that’s pertinent to current concerns.
 Performing WCM needs to involve discovery: going to concerts one needs to risk being surprised, perhaps even to go in the hope of being surprised; at any rate, changed.